 Mindfulness is more than just a passing trend.
 Besides meditation, there are simple mindfulness exercises that can be easily built into your day.
 Our Vivit experts share their favourites.

 What is mindfulness?

 Mindfulness is not just a passing trend, but helps us to be more focused and relaxed.
-Mindfulness is focussing your attention on the moment – on the here and now – with an accepting and open attitude and without judging.
+Mindfulness means focusing your attention on the moment – on the here and now – with an accepting and open attitude and without judging.
 The nice thing is: practising mindfulness isn't difficult, but can be learned and trained by everyone and can be easily integrated into your daily routine.